 Alhambra palace Granada

 Ok, I couldn’t miss the Alhambra out!
 I’d booked the trip so last minute that I wasn’t able to get into the Nasrid Palaces, having to make do with a ticket to the gardens instead.
+I did later find out how I could have got last minute tickets: read my post How to get Alhambra Granada Tickets when they’re sold out.
 There are tons of websites claiming to be official ticket sellers, but this one here is the main Alhambra official ticket site.
 Other sites will inflate the prices.

 The Alhambra gardens themselves are huge and, if you’re not sure what to see in Granada, make sure you add these to your list.
 With the ticket to the gardens you can visit all the spaces of the Alhambra (except the Nasrid Palace), so you still get a good full day of exploring.
 From these grounds you can visit the themed gardens, alongside the photo famous water features, whilst taking in views of the city.